 Upon being called to the Bar, a barrister is known formally as a ‘junior’.
-He or she remains a junior until such time as he or she is made a Queen’s Counsel (QC), otherwise known as ‘silk’.
-A QC is a senior barrister of at least 10 years’ practice who is regarded as having outstanding ability – only around 10% of barristers become QCs.
+He or she remains a junior until such time as he or she is made a Queen’s Counsel (QC), also known as ‘taking silk’.
+A QC is a senior barrister with extensive experience who is regarded as having outstanding ability.
+The majority of barristers never become QCs.

-As for the different types of law, they are as multitudinous as grains of sand.
-However, at the broadest level, you can divide solicitors and barristers between those doing commercial work (ie, work for companies) and those involved with individuals.
-On the one hand, you could be a banking lawyer scrutinising a major loan by a bank to a corporation; while on the other, you could be a personal injury practitioner advising an individual who has had a fall.
-Different practice areas are like different jobs: there’s very little that connects the everyday professional life of a human rights solicitor with that of a corporate one.
+The different types of law are as multitudinous as grains of sand.
+However, at the broadest level, you can divide lawyers between those doing commercial work (ie, work for companies) and those involved with individuals.
+On the one hand, you could be a banking lawyer scrutinising a major loan by a bank to a corporation; on the other, you could be a personal injury practitioner advising an individual who has had a fall.
+Different practice areas are like different jobs: very little connects the everyday professional life of a human rights solicitor with that of a corporate one.
 See the snapshots for more detail.

 Practice area snapshot